 Can Flossing Make You Sick?

-Over the years there’s been some discussion about whether you really need to floss.
-We’re here to tell you that you do!
-We’re on board with the American Dental Association’s recommendation to clean in between teeth with floss or another interdental cleaner once a day.
+Over the years there’s been some discussion about whether you need to floss.
+From research, it is clear that flossing is one of the most important things you should do in maintaining optimum oral health.
+We agree with the American Dental Association’s recommendation to clean in between teeth with floss or another interdental cleaner once a day.

-Despite the recommendation, a survey found that only 30% of Americans floss daily and about 32% admit to not flossing at all!
+Despite the recommendation, a survey found that only 30% of Americans floss daily and about 32% admit to not flossing at all.
 While we don’t know why so many Americans have decided to toss the floss, we do know that flossing helps to keep you healthy, not make you sick.
+With regular flossing and brushing, as well as regular teeth cleaning and dental check-up appointments, you can reduce not only oral health issues but also improve your overall health.

-At Hamby Family Dental, a dentist in Fuquay-Varina NC, we are taking a closer look at why you need to floss, what happens when you don’t floss regularly as well as some flossing techniques you can try to maintain your oral health.
+In this article, Hamby Family Dental, a dentist in Fuquay-Varina NC, is taking a closer look at why you need to floss, what happens when you don’t floss regularly, and some flossing techniques you can try to maintain your oral health.

-You may think that if you’re brushing your teeth, that’s enough to keep your mouth healthy.
+You may think that brushing your teeth is enough to keep your mouth healthy.
 But, after you eat, particles of food are left behind on your teeth.
 This leads to plaque forming.
-Plaque can cause bad breath, teeth staining, tartar, and even losing teeth if you don’t take care of it.
+Plaque can cause bad breath, teeth staining, tartar, gum disease, and even losing teeth if you don’t take care of it.
 Flossing gets to the plaque that forms between your teeth and underneath your gum line.
 Your toothbrush can’t get there, but floss can.

-If you haven’t flossed in a while or have irregular habits, you may want to get on the flossing bus and stay there.
+If you haven’t flossed in a while or have irregular habits, this information may help you get back to flossing regularly.
 When you don’t brush and floss regularly, it can lead to gum disease because Streptococcus bacteria build up in your mouth.
 Gum disease leads to sore gums that bleed, allowing bacteria to get into the bloodstream.

 Researchers found that once Streptococcus bacteria get into the bloodstream, they use a protein to take blood platelets and force them to clump together.
 Platelet clumping can lead to small blood clots, inflammation of blood vessels that can block the blood supply to the brain and heart, and growths on the heart valves.